Geographic-style maps with a local novelty distance help navigate the materials space: Methods: invariant-based novelty distance metric

 Indeed, perturbations in Fig.~\ref{fig:perturbations} apply to any crystal and can arbitrarily extend a reduced cell to a larger cell whose size cannot be reduced.
 Searching for a small perturbation (pseudo-symmetry) to make a cell smaller \cite{zwart2008surprises} inevitably uses thresholds and leads to a trivial classification due to the transitivity axiom, see \cite[section~1]{anosova2024importance}.

 The COMPACK algorithm \cite{chisholm2005compack} outputs an RMSD quantity by comparing finite portions of only molecular crystals.
 Its implementation in Mercury also uses thresholds for acceptable deviations of atoms and angles.
 Even if these thresholds are ignored (made large), the algorithm chooses one molecule in a unit cell and 14 (by default) closest molecules around it.
-The resulting molecular group depends on a central molecule; for co-crystals containing geometrically different molecules or the same molecule in non-equivalent positions, matching these molecules by rigid motion does not match the full crystal.
-Even for simple crystals based on a single molecule as is often the case in Crystal Structure Prediction \cite{pulido2017functional}, the choice of 14 (or any other number of) neighbours can be discontinuous when a central molecule has 14th and 15th neighbours at the same distance.
+The resulting molecular group depends on a central molecule.
+Even for simple crystals based on a single molecule as is often the case in Crystal Structure Prediction \cite{pulido2017functional}, the choice of 14 (or any other number of) neighbors can be discontinuous when a central molecule has 14th and 15th neighbors at the same distance.
 Selected clusters of molecules in two crystals require an optimal alignment, which is a hard problem because atomic sets can contain numerous indistinguishable atoms, so the optimization must consider many potential permutations.
-This problem of exponentially many permutations was recently resolved in \cite{widdowson2023recognizing} but a choice of a single atomic environment in a crystal remains discontinuous.
+This problem of exponentially many permutations was resolved in \cite{widdowson2023recognizing} but a choice of a single atomic environment in a periodic crystal remains discontinuous {as shown in} Fig.~\ref{fig:perturbations}.

 Other similarities based on all atomic environments such as SOAP \cite{bartok2013representing} and MACE \cite{kovacs2023evaluation} use a Gaussian deviation and a cut-off radius for interatomic interactions to convert a periodic set of discrete points to a complicated smooth function.
-This function decomposes into an infinite sum of spherical harmonics whose truncation up to a certain order becomes incomplete, which will be discussed in future work.
+This function decomposes into an infinite sum of spherical harmonics whose truncation up to a finite order can become incomplete.
+Appendix~A explains why the structure matcher from pymatgen \cite{pymatgen} can classify many near-duplicates as ``unique crystal structures''.

-The PXRD similarity compares crystals through powder diffraction patterns that are identical for homometric structures \cite{patterson1939homometric}, some of which were distinguished even by $\AMD_2$ in \cite[appendix~A]{widdowson2022average}.
-The PXRD as implemented in Mercury also fails the triangle inequality but runs faster than the RMSD and SOAP similarities.
+The PXRD similarity compares crystals through powder diffraction patterns that are identical for all homometric structures \cite{patterson1939homometric}, some of which were distinguished even by $\AMD_2$ in \cite[appendix~A]{widdowson2022average}.
+The PXRD as implemented in Mercury \cite{macrae2020mercury} also fails the triangle inequality but runs faster than the RMSD and SOAP similarities.